Pipding/heapkeep_blog/_posts/2025-03-05-code-analytics-for-snap-flow.md

 ---

 # LOC
 There are a few key code metrics I want to use to inform level design.
 First, lines of code (LOC).
-This is used in many visualisation - it's a very easy metric to gather and we can easily imagine how more lines of code might map to greater code complexity.
+This is used in many visualisations - it's a very easy metric to gather and we can easily imagine how more lines of code might map to greater code complexity.
 I intend to use LOC to drive the size of rooms.
 A class with a low line-count will generate a small room and a high line count will generate a big room.

 ### Using DBSCAN to cluster classes by LOC
 In a future iteration I'd like LOC to be a true parameter, used to dynamically determine the size of a room.
 In the current iteration of HeapKeep, I'm using pre-made rooms.
 I don't want to make a unique room for each different LOC value so instead I've decided to cluster them.
 DBSCAN is a method for clustering values based on their proximity.
 [This video by StatQuest with Josh Starmer](https://www.youtube.com/watch?v=RDZUdRSDOok) explains how DBSCAN works.
 There are some online tools to perform DBSCAN analysis so I took the line counts for each class (collected using ndepend) and put them into a spreadsheet.